Bordon

 Bordon is a town in the East Hampshire district of Hampshire, England.
 It lies in the interior of the royal Woolmer Forest, about 5 mi southeast of Alton.
 The town forms a part of the civil parish of Whitehill which is one of two contiguous villages, the other being Lindford.
 The civil parish is on the A325, and near the A3 road between London and Portsmouth, from which it is buffered by the rise of the wooded Woolmer Ranges.
 Bordon is twinned with Condé-sur-Vire in Normandy, France.

 Unlike its nearest towns, Petersfield, Farnham and Alton, Bordon has not been a market town, having developed as a military area.
-Many of the facilities are near the former A325, a toll road (turnpike) that connected Farnham to the A3 to its south and passed though Bordon and Whitehill; the A325 now by-passes the built-up area.
+Many of the facilities are near the former A325, a toll road (turnpike) that connected Farnham to the A3 to its south and passed through Bordon and Whitehill; the A325 now by-passes the built-up area.
 Local facilities include The Phoenix Theatre and Whitehill and Bordon Leisure Centre.

 Education

-Primary schools in Bordon include Bordon Infant School, Weyford Nursery, Woodlea School and Weyford Primary.
+Primary schools in Bordon include Bordon Juniors, Weyford Nursery, Woodlea School and Weyford Primary.
 Secondary education facilities include Oakmoor School on Budds Lane and Hollywater School, a Special Education establishment.
-Bordon was also home to the Future Skills Centre, a £3.8 million construction training centre which was part of the Basingstoke College of Technology group until 2024.
+Bordon was also home to the Future Skills Centre, a £3.8 million construction training centre which was part of the Basingstoke College of Technology group until 2024, it has been up for sale since it was initially closed.

 In November 2019, Mill Chase Academy closed after 60 years, being replaced by Oakmoor School.